-The HDI Evaluation Team has conducted focus groups with SCVR, OVR staff, Community Rehabilitation Providers, and finally with public constituents.
+To this point the HDI Evaluation Team has conducted focus groups with SCVR, OVR staff, Community Rehabilitation Providers, and finally with public constituents.
 Each focus group and corresponding themes are discussed below.

 Focus Group 1: Statewide Council for Vocational Rehabilitation (SCVR)